kakra/gentoo-cgw/README.md

 This repository contains a simple cgroup wrapper to put browsers into their own systemd slice to limit their resource usage.
-This is especially useful because modern browsers tend to dominate the filesystem cache for their own continuous IO usage (caching, libraries).
+This is especially useful because modern browsers tend to dominate the file system cache for their own continuous IO usage (caching, libraries).
 It is also possible to limit runaway CPU usage with this.
 Systems with long running browsers sessions and a lot of open tabs can greatly benefit from this and system responsiveness